Diabetes Effects on the Baby

 In women with pregestational diabetes, this risk is increased about three to fourfold particularly if blood sugars are high during the early weeks of pregnancy.
 This is the developmental time period when the baby is forming its vital organs.
 The risk for having a baby with one of these birth defects is directly correlated with how poorly the blood sugar was controlled during the first few weeks of pregnancy.

 The most common birth defects are those of the brain, spinal cord and heart.
 The majority of these birth defects can be detected during the first half of the pregnancy with ultrasound studies and prenatal diagnostic tests.
 Having diabetes does not increase the risk for having a baby with a chromosome problem such as Down syndrome over the age-related risk.
 The key to minimizing the risks for having a baby with a birth defect is to seek preconception medical care in order to optimize blood sugar control before becoming pregnant.

-Whois Online?We have 12 guests online
+Whois Online?We have 32 guests and 4 members online